 Rewards & Recognition

-Although good attendance is an expectation the school seeks to improve whole school attendance by offering incentives, publishing best attending classes and whole school attendance on the The Hub weekly for parents.
+Although good attendance is an expectation the school seeks to improve whole school attendance by offering incentives throughout the school year.
+Publishing best attending classes and whole school attendance on the The Hub weekly for parents.

 We run good attendance and perfect punctuality weeks throughout the school year to celebrate the attendance of all.